You have an attractive, feature rich website. Yet you wait and wonder – ‘Why isn’t there an obvious improvement in business and traffic?’

 Choose typefaces and website fonts that work well in various sizes of devices.
 Limit the number of Font families to a minimum (2-3 at most) and keep it consistent across all your web pages.

 Google Web Fonts is a free resource and optimized for web.
 Submit an image to WhatTheFont to find the closest matches to a font you like.
 For the curious, here’s a fantastic 5 Minute Guide to Better Typography.

 For more Free Resources on Design, get our Mini e-Book on free Design Tools

-If a picture is worth a thousand words, an icon does it even better!
+If a picture is worth a thousand words, icons on websites do it even better!

-Not only are they content ‘breathers,’ icons also visually direct users towards the important parts of your message and free up valuable web real estate.
+Not only are they content ‘breathers,’ icons on a website also visually direct users towards the important parts of your message and free up valuable web real estate.